Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Resolution 27-R-13 — Drone Moratorium

-Establishes a moratorium on drone use within the City of Evanston until reasonable state and federal regulation is in place.
+Places a moratorium on drone operations in the City of Evanston until reasonable state and federal regulation is enacted.
+Enacted 2016.

 Restrictions